 Transparency, Traceability, Replicability and Reproducibility

-So, from the very beginning, when we started thinking about the architecture of the platform we put T2R2 at its core.
+So, from the very beginning, when we started thinking about the architecture of our workflow platform we put T2R2 at its core.

-In this post, we just want to define each component of T2R2 in Data Science.
-We will dive into software architecture discussions later.
+In this post, we define each component of T2R2.

-Transparency in Data Science is about providing all information and means that have been used to produce a result.
+Transparency in AI and Data Science is about providing all information and means that have been used to produce a result.

 That would include source code (by definition black boxes would almost certainly be excluded), parameters, input data, reference to external data, etc.